Syed-Ali-2014/e_portfolio/README.md

 * Unit 4: Breach Analysis and Mitigation
 * Unit 5: Logging, Forensics and Future Trends
 * Unit 6: The Future of the Internet and Generative AI

+## Module : Research Methods and Professional Practice

+### Units of Module

+* Unit 1: Introduction to Research Methods.
+The Scientific Investigation and Ethics in Computing
+* Unit 2: Research Questions, the Literature Review and the Research Proposal
+* Unit 3: Methodology and Research Methods
+* Unit 4: Case Studies, Focus Groups and Observations
+* Unit 5: Interviews, Survey Methods, and Questionnaire Design
+* Unit 6: Quantitative Methods - Descriptive and Inferential Statistics
+* Unit 7: Inferential Statistics and Hypothesis Testing
+* Unit 8: Data Analysis and Visualisation
+* Unit 9: Validity and Generalisability in Research
+* Unit 10: Research Writing
+* Unit 11: Going Forward: Professional Development and Your e-Portfolio
+* Unit 12: Project Management and Managing Risk

 ## Credits